engelanna/addressing-the-yan-report/README.md

 ---

-## Plotting the restriction enzymes
+## But where exactly?
+Plotting.

-<br>[Bioinformatics algorithms: An active learning approach](https://bioinformaticsalgorithms.com/faqs/replication.html) (search for `approximation`) provides a formula for approximating the probability of a k-mer (word of size k) occurring in a text __by random chance alone__.
+<br>[Bioinformatics Algorithms: An Active Learning Approach](https://bioinformaticsalgorithms.com/faqs/replication.html) (search for `approximation`) provides a formula for approximating the probability of a k-mer (word of size k) occurring in a text __by random chance alone__.

 <br>
 ```python
 comb(  # number of combinations